aptise/peter_sslers/README.md

 ## Why?

 Most of us hate having to spend time on DevOps tasks.
 Personally, I would rather spend time working on the core product or consumer products.
 This tool was designed as a swiss-army-knife to streamline some tasks and troubleshoot a handful of issues with https hosting.
+This also allow for programmatic control of many ACME operations that can be difficult to accomplish with Certbot or other popular clients.

-This is pre-release and still being worked on as it fixes new issues on a production system.
+This is a pre-release but deployable for many situations; it is actively being worked on as it fixes new issues on production system.
 PRs are absolutely welcome, even if just fixes or additions to the test-suite.

 ## Status

-This largely works for certificate management, manual/queued renewal and for transitions.

-The endpoint related to "requesting" Domains and handling dynamic queues of new Certificates do not work yet.
+This works in production environments for:

+* certificate management
+* manual renewal
+* interrogating and syncing with ACME Servers

+The following features are being reworked:

+* queuing new domains
+* automatic renewal

 # An important WARNING: